 In most cases, your vet might recommend surgery to remove the tumors and affected mammary glands.
 They may also encourage chemotherapy after surgery as well.

-Many pet parents search for natural treatment options to use in addition to conventional treatment, or even to replace them.
-If you are looking for a natural remedy that works, we are happy to introduce you to PIPTOPET!
+Many pet parents search for natural treatment options to use in addition to conventional treatment, or even to use on its own.
+If you are looking for a natural product, we are happy to introduce you to PIPTOPET!

-We have designed this natural treatment to help your pet fight cancer.
-Not only will it help to boost your cat’s immune system to fight the disease, but it can be used to treat and prevent recurrences too!
+We have designed this natural product to boost your pet's health even in case of cancer.
+It will help to boost your cat’s immune system.
+A strong immune system can help your cat fight the disease, but it can also prevent recurrences too!

 Do you have a pet suffering from cancer?